Angel Centre, Angel Lane, Tonbridge, Kent, TN9 1SF.

 These thought processes and gradual adaptations eventually led Bruce to develop his own unique expression of martial arts.
 The explosive art of Jeet Kune Do – The way of the intercepting fist.

-He explained: “Jeet Kune Do is the direct expression of ones feelings with the minimum of movement and energy….”
+“Jeet Kune Do is the direct expression of ones feelings with the minimum of movement and energy….”
 His favourite analogy in explanation of this philosophy was “in building a statue, a sculptor does not add clay to his subject, rather he chisels away the surplus material until the ‘truth’ is revealed, without obstructions.
 Thus Jeet Kune Do is not a daily increase, it is a daily decrease”.

 Bruce Lee coined the name of Jeet Kune Do from the fencing term ‘stop hit’; Bruce’s elder brother was a competitive fencer in 1948.
 In stop hit there is no parry and counter, it is one movement only.
 Precisely his concept of Jeet Kune Do.